microsoft/BotBuilder-RealTimeMediaCalling/Samples/AudioVideoPlayerBot/README.md

 ## How it works:

-Once the audio/video sockets are created, and the send status event is raised on both sockets, you can create the AudioVideoFramePlayer and attach it to the sockets:
+Once the audio/video sockets are created, and the send status event is received with Active on both sockets, you can create the AudioVideoFramePlayer and attach it to the sockets:

 ```cs